- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Yes, I’m fine.”

 He then pushed me back onto what felt like the blankets I had been on before, only more comfortable.
 I was reluctant to lie back down now that I had gotten up, but I went.
-When I took a moment to look around I noticed the scenery had changed completely, the trees were a little thinner and much less green and the ground was almost completely barren of any other plant except the few sparse roots from the trees.
+When I took a moment to look around I noticed the scenery had changed completely, the trees were a little thinner and much less green and the ground was nearly barren of any other plant except the few sparse roots from the trees.

 “Immortal, where are we?”

-I tried to sit back up but he pushed me right down.
+I tried to sit back up, but he pushed me right down.

 “Jade, you have been asleep for five days.
 Nearly the entire journey is over.”